AZobec/LNK_C_WINDOWS/README.md

 So I decided to see if it was possible in C, create a LNK and modify the attributes of this kind of file.

+I coded this POC under Visual Studio, and debugging in x64.

 #### Links ####
 Thanks to [https://www.codeproject.com/Articles/11467/How-to-create-short-cuts-link-files] .
 I modified and debugged his sourcecode for C